netlify-templates/victor-hugo/site/content/press/patients-stick-with-smartphone-activity-trackers-longer-than-wearable-devices.md

 ---
-articlename: Patients Stick with Smartphone Activity Trackers Longer Than Wearable Devices
+title: Patients Stick with Smartphone Activity Trackers Longer Than Wearable Devices
 date: '2020-02-11'
 summary: >-
   According to a new Penn Medicine Study, doctors who track their patients’